Little Belt affair: Chase

 Commodore John Rodgers, commanding the frigate President, had left Annapolis several days earlier and was aware of the Guerriere incident.
 He was off the Virginia Capes and sailing up the coast towards New York.
 Little Belt was sighted to the east at about noon on 16 May.
 Believing her to be Guerriere, Rodgers pursued.
 Little Belts captain, Arthur Bingham, had spotted President one hour earlier.
 Bingham signaled President asking for identification but received none, but he noticed a blue pennant showing the ship's nationality was American.
 Bingham continued south, but Rodgers continued his pursuit because he wanted to know the stranger's identity.
 By 15:30, President was close enough for Rodgers to make out part of the British ship's stern.
 The angle at which he saw her made her appear larger than she was.
-Little Belt was much smaller than President, with a volume of only 460 tons in contrast to Presidents 1,576.
+Little Belt was much smaller than President, with a displacement of only 460 tons in contrast to Presidents 1,576.
 The sloop mounted 20 guns, while President carried 56.